robertocannella/IT-Automation/docs/Debugging.Resources.md

 Fast readtime: RAM

-Slow readtime: DISK
+Slower readtime: DISK

-Slows readtime: NETWORK
+Slowest readtime: NETWORK

 **Cache**: A cache stores data in a form that's faster to access than its original form. [more...](https://en.wikipedia.org/wiki/Cache_(computing))